Do your horses have access to grass?

 Do you take ridden liveries?

 No, we do not take ridden liveries.
-We offer Retirement, Rehabilitation and long term stay (non ridden) only.
-Should your horse need riding by yourself as part of their rehab, we have excellent hacking and space to ride within the livery.
+We offer Retirement, Rehabilitation and long term stay (non ridden) only and have recently opened our services to ridden rehabilitation livery.
+Should your horse need ridden rehabilitation, we have excellent hacking and safe areas to ride within the livery.
 This is for Rehabilitation purposes only as we want to maintain a calm and peaceful environment for our retired or recovering equines.
 However, expanding our services to cater for ridden horses is something we are looking into at present.

 Can I arrange a visit before I make a decision?